 Dental Assistant Education and Training Requirements

-It takes a relatively short period of time to become a dental assistant.
+How to become a dental assistant usually takes a relatively short period of time.
 Dental assistants receive their formal education through academic programs at community colleges, vocational schools, technical institutes, universities or dental schools.
 Graduates of these programs usually receive certificates.
 Although the majority of academic dental assisting programs take nine to eleven months to complete, some schools offer accelerated training, part-time education programs or training via distance education.

 The Commission on Dental Accreditation (CODA) of the American Dental Association is responsible for accrediting dental assisting programs.
 There are approximately 270 CODA-accredited dental assisting programs in the United States.